What's Wrong with the Duluth Model for DV Treatment?

 From my perspective, the Duluth Model is not only flawed, and unhelpful—it is destructive.

-I have come to that conclusion through decades of advocacy for men abused by their wives and girlfriends, and for the expansion of understanding that Intimate Partner Violence (IPV) can happen in any gender configuration.
+I have come to that conclusion through decades of advocacy for men abused by their wives and girlfriends, and from witnessing examples of Intimate Partner Violence (IPV) in various gender configurations.

 In this post, I'll give you the background.
 You can draw your own conclusions.